microsoft/moabian/docs/troubleshooting.md

 3. If your Moab is still having trouble after calibrating, try using different colored balls, such as [these](https://www.amazon.com/STIGA-Assorted-Multicolor-Recreational-Quality-Regulation/dp/B000GF6030/ref=sr_1_20?dchild=1&keywords=ping+pong+balls+color&qid=1617201019&sr=8-20).

 3. If your Moab is still unable to balance a ball after following the steps above, please contact us for troubleshooting assistance.

+## Hardware Issues

+If you are experiencing any hardware issues, such as bot not turning on, see the [Troublshooting Manual](https://github.com/microsoft/moabian/blob/main/docs/MoabTroubleshootingDoc.pdf).